 The Chiang Dao Cave Temple

 After lunch, we will drive back to Chiang Dao.
 Doi Luang Chiang Dao is the third-highest mountain in Thailand and looms large over the town.
 The Chiang Dao Cave Temple has been one of the district’s main attractions for a long time.
 These limestone caves are lovely, so we will take our time to visit them.
 Not far from the caves is Wat Tham Pha Plong, an exceptional cave temple.
-After this, we will check into Marisa Resort, lovely accommodation in a forest.
+After this, we will check into Marisa Resort, a lovely accommodation in a forest.